 Step 2: Choose the Taper Style

-Tell your barber whether you want a low, mid, or high taper.
-Each style offers a different look and feel, so pick based on your face shape and personal style.
+Start by telling your barber whether you want a low, mid, or high taper.
+Each style offers a different look and feel, so pick based on your face shape, type of fade, and personal style.

 Read: Low Taper Fade for Straight Hair